 Victory (left) with UNIFAT students who learned each step in the bag-making process.
 She also shared with them the importance of having a realistic business plan.

 Students from the Affiliated High School of Chung-Hsing University meeting UNIFAT students using ZOOM teleconferencing (left) and later participating with all program partners and invited guests at the International Youth Empowerment Summit held in April, 2022.

 Staff and teachers in training at Gulu University following a Words Into Deeds professional development workshop.

 In April, 2022 Words Into Deeds presented a 1-day workshop for staff and students in the Faculty of Education and Humanities of Gulu University.
-Following this, at the invitation of Professor Okumu John Bismark, plans were launched to jointly sponsor workshops for high school and primary school teachers drawn from the greater Gulu district.
-These are tentatively scheduled for early 2023, during the summer break in Uganda.
+Following this, at the invitation of Professor Okumu John Bismark, plans were launched to schedule workshops for high school and primary school teachers drawn from the greater Gulu district.